holgerschlegel/gpio2mqtt/README.md

 - `client_id`
   Client id to use.
 It not provided, a default client id is generated based on the configured base topic.
 This default prevents running multiple instances using with the same base topic to prevent problems.
 - `base_topic` *default `gpio2mqtt`*
-  Base topic to publish device states.
+  Base topic for device state topics.
+- `homeassistant_topic` *default `homeassistant`*
+  Base topic for Home Assistant MQTT auto discovery.

 ### devices